srajagopal/DevJam/Appendix/Appendix 2 - Securing APIs (OAuth)/README.md

 You can then distribute the key to app developers so they can access the features in the API products from the app.

-As mentioned earlier, you will learn about self-registering apps as a developer using Developer Services Portal in later lessons.
+We covered how to go about self-registering apps as a developer using Developer Services Portal in Lab 3.
 For the continuity of this lesson, the following steps describe the process of registering Developer Apps using the Apigee Edge Management UI.

     a.
 From the Apigee Edge Management UI, go to Publish → Developer Apps

     b.
 Click on ‘+ Developer App’ button to add a new product

     c.
 In the ‘Developer App Details’ section, enter or select the following values for the various fields:

-        -   Display Name: **{Your\_Initials}\_iExplore App**
+        -   Display Name: {Your_Initials}_iExplore App
-        -   Developer: **{Your\_name}**
+        -   Developer: {Your_name}
-        -   Callback URL: **Leave it blank**
+        -   Callback URL: Leave it blank

+    d.
+In the ‘Products’ section, click on the ‘+ Product’ button

     e.
-In the ‘Products’ section, click on the ‘+ Product’ button
+From the ‘Product’ drop-down, select the product you created.

     f.
-From the ‘Product’ drop-down, select the product you created.

-    g.
 Click the ‘check-mark’ button in the ‘Actions’ column to accept the changes

 > ![](./media/image23.png)

-    h.
+    g.
 Click ‘Save’ to save the Developer App.
 The new app should now be listed on the ‘Developer Apps’ page

+    h.
+From the ‘Developer Apps’ page, select your App.

     i.
-From the ‘Developer Apps’ page, select your App.

-    j.
-In the ‘Products’ section, next to the entry for ‘{Your\_Initials}\_Hospitality Basic Product,’ click ‘Show’ in the ‘Consumer Key’ and ‘Consumer Secret’ columns to display the generated keys
+In the ‘Products’ section, next to the entry for ‘{Your_Initials}_Hospitality Basic Product,’ click ‘Show’ in
+    the ‘Consumer Key’ and ‘Consumer Secret’ columns to display the generated keys

 **Note:** Since you selected ‘Key Approval Type: Automatic’ when you created the API product, the API key is automatically approved and you